gitme-waffles/e-commerce-back-end/README.md

 ## Usage

 ### Input MySQL credentials
-In the `.env` file insert your SQL credentials for the application to access the database
+Rename the `.env.EXAMPLE` file to `.env` and insert your SQL credentials for the application to access the database
 ```sql
 DB_USER='USERNAME_HERE'
 DB_PW='PASSWORD_HERE'